smythp/intro-command-line/sections/text-editors.md

 According to the [Unicode Standard](https://www.unicode.org/versions/Unicode6.1.0/),

-"Plain text is a pure sequence of character codes; plain Ue-encoded text is therefore a sequence of Unicode character codes."
+"Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."

 Plain text has two main properties in regard to rich text: